WDFW Approves razor clam tides: Dec 12th - Dec 18th Tides

 Bottom Fishing opens March 11

-Halibut Fishing in Marine Area 2 Westport-Ocean Shores opens on May 4th with fishing on Tuesday, Thursdays and Sundays If sufficient quatoa remains, additional opening days are June 15, 18, 22, and 25th.
+Halibut Fishing in Marine Area 2 Westport-Ocean Shores opens on May 2nd for fishing.
+If sufficient quatoa remains, additional opening days in June.

 Salmon Fishing opens July 2 in Westport (Marine area 2) but, opens sooner in other areas along the coast.